Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions: Methods

 \subsection{Data preparation}

 Data from the Brighten Version 1 study \citep{anguera2016conducting, arean2016use} were downloaded from the \href{https://www.synapse.org/Synapse:syn10848316}{Brighten Study Public Researcher Portal} \citep{BrightenStudyPortal}.
 We used all available records in the Brighten Version 1 dataset \citep{anguera2016conducting}.
-While demographics and baseline PHQ-9 scores were collected upon enrollment, several other questionnaire scores were collected in the days following enrollment, notably GAD-7, SDS, and AUDIT-C, and mania and psychosis history.
+While demographics and baseline PHQ-9 scores were collected upon enrollment, several other questionnaire scores were collected in the days following enrollment, notably GAD-7, SDS, AUDIT-C, and mania and psychosis history.
 For these questionnaires, we used the earliest available response from each participant as the ``baseline'' measurement.
 We did not consider any such responses that were made more than 5 days after enrollment.
 We excluded participants with a baseline PHQ-9 score below 10.
 To focus our analysis on unipolar depression, we also excluded participants who endorsed a history of (i) lithium prescription, (ii) prescription of medication for mania symptoms, or (iii) diagnosis of bipolar disorder on the IMPACT questionnaire.
 These criteria left us with 638 participants.
-The PHQ-9 outcome data required for our analysis had substantial missingness, with 52\%, 58\%, 59\%, and 60\% missing at weeks 1-4 post-enrollment, respectively.
-Moreover, 41\% of the included participants had only demographic data and baseline PHQ-9 (which were collected together), without any questionnaire scores for GAD-7, SDS, IMPACT, AUDIT-C, and all post-baseline PHQ-9.
-We used a random forest-based multiple imputation strategy with predictive mean matching to handle missing data (baseline variables and follow-up PHQ-9 at weeks 1-4), implemented with the miceRanger package in R \citep{wilson2020miceranger}.
-We produced 100 imputed versions of the dataset.
-On average across imputations, 41\% of the participants met the definition for MDD improvement.
-Before training each machine learning model, all non-categorical features in the dataset were rescaled to have a mean of 0 and a standard deviation of 1.